MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 ---
-title: Azure Well-Architected Framework perspective on Azure Stack HCI
+title: Azure Well-Architected Framework perspective on Azure Local
-description: Learn how to deploy Azure Stack HCI so that you can create and manage Windows and Linux VMs, Kubernetes clusters, and other Azure Arc-enabled services.
+description: Learn how to deploy Azure Local so that you can create and manage Windows and Linux VMs, Kubernetes clusters, and other Azure Arc-enabled services.
 author: neilbird
 ms.author: nebird
 ms.topic: conceptual